esevim/esevim/README.md

 - 🌱 I’m currently learning OpenCV
 - 👯 I’m looking to collaborate on Big Data Analysis
 - ⚡ Fun facts:
-  - Travelled around the world and settled in Toronto
+  - Travelled around in Europe, Asia and Americas then settled in Toronto
   - Father of Luna 😺
   - Former Rower
-  - The Designated Cook
+  - Designated Cook